Quality Over Clicks: Iterative Reinforcement Learning for Early-Stage E-Commerce Query Suggestion: Conclusion

 \section{Conclusion}

-We propose \model{}, an iterative reinforcement learning framework for e-commerce query suggestion.
-We propose intrinsic quality rewards, which includes answerability, factuality, and information gain to improve the quality of generated query suggestions in cold-start scenarios.
-Our uncertainty-aware sampling strategy selects hard and ambiguous queries without click signals for iterative training.
-We also introduce EQS-Benchmark, a dataset of 16,949 real user queries that shows strong correlation between offline metrics and online performance.
-Both online and offline experiments demonstrate that \model{} outperforms strong baselines.
+In this work, we present \model{}, a quality-first iterative RL framework for e-commerce query suggestion under sparse feedback. \model{} optimizes actionable suggestion quality with answerability, factuality, and information gain, and leverages group-level reward disagreement to mine hard online contexts for iterative improvement.
+We also introduce EQS-Benchmark and show that quality-based offline metrics strongly correlate with online performance.
+Results in both offline and online settings demonstrate that \model{} consistently outperforms strong baselines, with a 6.81\% gain in online ChatPV.